'New dawn' Brexit to do list: money, charming Trump and making friends

 ‘DIS-UNITED KINGDOM’

-Brexit strained the bonds which tie the United Kingdom together: England and Wales voted to leave the EU but Scotland and Northern Ireland voted to stay.
+Brexit strained the bonds which tie the United Kingdom together: England - by far the most populous country in the union - and Wales voted to leave the EU but Scotland and Northern Ireland voted to stay.

 Scottish nationalists are pushing for an independence referendum which Johnson says he will not allow.
 Irish nationalists also want a referendum on uniting Ireland.